T-racey/My100DaysofCode/log.md

 We changed some elements to get a penny doubling scheme up and running, ready to create some riches. 💰💸 Here is the link - https://t-racey.github.io/SoC-Wk2-Penny-Doubling-Pyramid-Scheme/

-I also (finally) completed a CodeWar challenge - better get cracking with these as there will be a SoC leaderboard soon!
+I also (finally) completed a CodeWar challenge - better get cracking with these as there will be a SoC leader board soon!

 I spent my official #100DaysofCode extra hour:hourglass: testing myself on what I have learned today about DOM and I also completed another CodeWar challenge (just the one!).